Demon Slayer: Kimetsu no Yaiba – The Movie: Infinity Castle: Box office

 The film debuted with strong box office success, setting multiple records nationwide.
 On its opening day, it earned ¥1.64 billion (US$11.11 million) with 1.15 million admissions, marking the highest opening day gross in Japanese box office history.
 On the second day, it grossed ¥1.84 billion (US$12.47 million) from 1.26 million admissions.
 On the third day, it earned ¥2.03 billion (US$13.76 million) from 1.42 million admissions, setting a new record for the highest single-day box office revenue in Japan.
 The three-day total reached ¥5.52 billion (US$37.42 million) from 3.84 million admissions, making it the biggest opening weekend of all time in Japanese cinema.
 On its fourth day, a public holiday, the film earned ¥1.79 billion (US$12.13 million) from 1.32 million admissions, bringing its four-day total to ¥7.31 billion (US$49.55 million) with 5.16 million tickets sold, making it the second-highest-grossing film of 2025 in Japan behind Detective Conan: One-eyed Flashback.
-Within eight days of release, the film earned over 10 billion yen (approximately $71.0 million), sold 7.5 million tickets, and became the fastest film in Japan to reach that milestone (valued at around $67.6 million at the time), breaking the previous record set by Demon Slayer: Kimetsu no Yaiba – The Movie: Mugen Train.
+Within eight days of release, Infinity Castle earned ¥10.5 billion yen ($71 million) from 7.5 million ticket sales, becoming the fastest film to reach the ¥10 billion milestone and breaking the previous record set by Demon Slayer: Kimetsu no Yaiba – The Movie: Mugen Train.
+In 10 days, Infinity Castle grossed ¥2.87 billion ($87 million).
+As of July 2026, the film has grossed in Japan.

+The film became the seventh-highest-grossing film of 2025, grossing $820.4 million worldwide, and the highest-grossing international film in the U.S. (previously held by 2000's Crouching Tiger, Hidden Dragon).
 The film grossed $70 million in its U.S. opening weekend, setting the record for the biggest opening weekend for an international film in the U.S. as well as the biggest opening for an R-rated animated film.
 It was projected to earn $17.3 million at the box office in the final weekend of September.
+It debuted in first place with US$49.9 million at China's box office, and concluded with US$96 million.
+The film also broke multiple box-office records, including becoming the highest-grossing Japanese film, the highest-grossing R-rated animated film, the second-highest-grossing adult animated film and the first R-rated non-American and animated film to gross over $800 million mark, as well as overtaking The Simpsons Movie (2007) as the highest-grossing film based on an animated television series and the second highest-grossing traditionally animated film, behind The Lion King (1994).
+It's also the highest-grossing traditionally animated film in its initial release, surpassing the initial gross of The Lion King.